Markings & hallmarks

 confirm a piece's authenticity and an its origin

 In France, maker's mark and assay mark are compulsory.
-Assay mark is compulsory in the UK, however they use the assay office mark instead of a maker's mark and they correspond to various UK areas.
+Assay mark is also compulsory in the UK, however they use the assay office mark instead of a maker's mark and they correspond to various UK areas.
+When a piece made in France gets imported in the UK or in Switzerland, it will have to be assayed again at the cost of the importing brand.

 Hallmarks around the world